Gecero/mariurss/README.md

 ```
 cat my-feed-urls.txt | update/update | aggregate/aggregate | htmled/htmled index.html "#rss-feed"
 ```

+For testing and reference, you can also see ``mariurss-sample.sh`` which will compile a basic sample feed HTML file with all data being stored inside of ``/tmp/``.

 ### ``update [store path]``
 This tool downloads feeds to disk.